Tagline: He needed the toughest, hardest crew he could find . . . He found them in an L.A. prison

 And you’re offering her immunity?!

-We’ve all seen Dangerous Minds, and a fair few of us will have seen High School High, a not-so-subtle parody lost in the overabundance of Police Squad rip-offs that polluted the mid ’90s.
+We’ve all seen Dangerous Minds, and a fair few of us will have seen High School High, a not-so-subtle parody lost in the overabundance of Police Squad rip-offs polluting the mid ’90s.
 But forget lame ducks like Spy Hard and Loaded Weapon 1, this is the spoof we all deserve.
-Just keep telling yourself ‘this is supposed to be serious,’ and see how long you can keep from laughing.
+Keep telling yourself ‘this is supposed to be serious,’ and see how long you can keep from laughing.